dnlonme/python-course/1_syntax/README.md

 # Syntax
 Quick overview of all basic syntax, more advanced things as we go

+Highly recommend to complete [this course](https://www.youtube.com/watch?v=Z1Yd7upQsXY&list=PLBZBJbE_rGRWeh5mIBhD-hhDwSEDxogDg) (11 lessons) and use exercises here to verify your knowledge

 ### Variables
 ```python
 var_name: VarType = value
 ```